Tweaker177/iOS-14-16-Private-System-API-headers/README.md

 <readme>

-#iOS 15.7.2 headers for SpringBoard (and SBHome) mainly in relation to icon layouts, but there's so much other stuff too.
+#iOS 15.7.2 headers for SpringBoard (and SBHome) mainly in relation to icon layouts, folders,App Library, and Widgets, but there's so much other stuff too.
 #SBDockIconListView and #SBFloatingDockIconListView
 #SBIconListModel has lots of rotation methods that are new
 #SBFolder related classes